 #2: Behavioral Modification Therapy

-In addition to pelvic floor therapy, your doctor may suggest a behavioral modification technique that involves urinating at a particular time or during set intervals.
+In addition to pelvic floor therapy, your doctor may suggest a behavioral modification techniques, such as:

 Vaginal pessaries can be used for women whose stress incontinence isn’t remedied through pelvic floor therapy or behavioral modifications.